TriKro/rsb-content/part5-generative_product_research/demo-pitch.md

 The most important data will be who moves forward to the next stage of the buying process as a result

 ## Potential Biases
-- Being able to secure a high number of demo pitches in itself is not an indication of success
+- Being able to secure a high number of demo pitches in itself is not an indication of success.
-- People may have very nice comments but if they don’t move with you further along the buying process, then you are knocking on the wrong door or need to make changes to your offering
+- People may make positive comments, but if they don’t move further along the buying process you are knocking on the wrong door or need to make changes to your offering.

 ## Field Tips
 * Got a tip?
 Add a tweetable quote by emailing us: [realbook@kromatic.com](mailto:realbook@kromatic.com)